go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ## Does Gitea have a "GitHub/GitLab pages" feature?

-Gitea doesn't provide builtin Pages server.
+Gitea doesn't provide a built-in Pages server.
 You need a dedicated domain to serve static pages to avoid CSRF security risks.

 For simple usage, you can use a reverse proxy to rewrite & serve static contents from Gitea's raw file URLs.